Internet in prisons: Ukraine

 Recently in Ukraine inmates have been formally allowed to use the internet and cellphones without any restrictions.
 This new law allows prisoners to use cellular networks, but a recent revision by State Penitentiary Service Head S. Starenkiy forces inmates to use prison phones exclusively if available.
 This law doesn't specify the right to possess electronic devices, a loophole that has become a cornerstone of prison administrations' arguments against the use of technology.

 As it stands, internet access is only allowed where prisons have total control over their inmates internet activity.
 The administrations banned social networks, e-mail, and porn sites among other services.
 This regulation chipped away at the spirit of unfettered internet access written into the original law.
 Human rights activists attribute these extra restrictions to being a consequence of staff illegally providing inmates with unregulated cellphones.

+United Kingdom

+Prisoners in the United Kingdom generally do not have access to the internet.
+The use of mobile phones by prisoners in the United Kingdom is strictly prohibited.

 United States

 Federal prison system

 In the United States, the Federal Bureau of Prisons, an agency of the US Department of Justice, put into place a fee-based system called Trust Fund Limited Inmate Computer System (TRULINCS) on February 19, 2009.
 This allows inmates access to electronic messaging through e-mails.
 The message must be text only, and must be conducted in a secure manner between inmate and the public.
 Messages are subject to monitoring.
 Currently all institutions operated by the Bureau of Prisons have TRULINCS.
 However outside of the TRULINCS program, nearly all states prohibit Internet use by inmates, severely limiting technology-based access to educational opportunities.
+Inmates are allowed to use emails to contact lawyers if they have no family to do it for them, and some states allow very limited contact to family if no funds are available for phone services.